WorldCereal/ewoc_platform/documentation/keycloak.md

 If all is correctly set, the client application must receives in request an header called X-Userinfo encoded in base64 that contains all the attribute set in previous steps.

-Exemple: Decoded base64 X-USER-INFO
+Exemple: Decoded base64 X-UserInfo
 ```
 {"email_verified":true,"preferred_username":"iiasa_user","userid":"XXXXXX-XXXXX-XXXXX-XXXXX-907e5e5f0e58","sub":"XXXXXXX-f5XXXXff-XXXXXX-938d-42679cc1a574","id":"XXXXXXXXX-XXXXXXX-XXXXXXX-938d-42679cc1a574","username":"iiasa_user","group":["ewoc_admin"],"attribute":"XXXXXX-XXXXXX-4775-a732-XXXXXX"}
 ```
 ## Group Management

-The standard configuration deploy 3 groups at the keycloak level. ewoc_user, ewoc_admin,ewoc_plateform.
+The standard configuration deploy 3 groups at the Keycloak level. ewoc_user, ewoc_admin,ewoc_plateform.
 The only difference between group is the access that can be done to the exposed services.